 First: The New York City Public Schools employ 80,000 teachers.
 To focus on 700 is an insult to the other 99.125%.

 Third: Not all children have good parents.
-If you want to have a clear understanding of education you have to look at dysfunctional families, too.
+If you want to form a clear understanding of education you have to look at dysfunctional families, too.
 That’s where most of the intractable problems begin.
-At my wife’s old school a mother stopped by the main office one afternoon and told the secretary she wanted to see the principal.
+At my wife’s old school, for example, a mother stopped by the main office one afternoon and told the secretary she wanted to see the principal.

 For two years, I’ve been working on a book about what it’s like to be a teacher.
 I assure you: I loved teaching.
 I’m just sick of all the criticism being laid at the feet of America’s teachers.
-At a New Years’ Eve party a few months ago I asked a probation officer for Hamilton County (which includes Cincinnati) how many cases of child abuse they handled in their worst year.
+At a New Years’ Eve party a few months ago I asked a probation officer for Hamilton County, which includes the city of Cincinnati, Ohio, how many cases of child abuse and neglect Children’s Services handled every year.

 Maybe some of my former students will read this and comment: I think they’ll say I gave every kid a lot of chances to pass.
-Unfortunately, even a good teacher can only do so much if the problems at home are severe.
-One year, I had a boy named Mike.
+Unfortunately, even a good teacher can only do so much if problems at home are severe.
+One year, I had a boy named Mike in my history class.

 Mike stayed home “sick” 106 days.

-Two weeks after the school year ended, mom called me at home (I always gave my number to parents and students).
+Two weeks after the school year ended, mom called me at home (I gave my number to parents and students).
 She wanted to know if Mike could still pass seventh grade.
-I told her, sorry, he had failed every class and it was too late.
+I told her, sorry, he had failed my history class and every other class, including gym, and it was too late.

 That’s the kind of parent, a minority in every community, maybe 10%, that makes problems for every public school and every public school teacher in America.